reactive-python/reactpy/docs/source/core-concepts.rst

 - :class:`idom.server.sanic.SharedClientState`

-The main thing to understand about server implementations is that they can function in two ways - as a standalone application or as extension to an existing application.
+The main thing to understand about server implementations is that they can function in two ways - as a standalone application or as an extension to an existing application.

 Standalone Server Usage